krzychb/OnlineHumidifier/8-Automate/readme.md

 }
 ```

-## What Else
+## What Else?

 We will finally put into operation the last piece of hardware described under [Components](../2-Components), that has not been used so far – the humidifier.
 It will act as the final element  of our [control system](https://en.wikipedia.org/wiki/Control_system).

 Besides that you will need all the other components used and tested previously.

-Speaking in terms of [control system](https://en.wikipedia.org/wiki/Control_system), they will act as controller (ESP8266 running the sketch), the input sensor (DHT22) and the output actuator (RF transmitter togehter with RF socket).
+Speaking in terms of [control system](https://en.wikipedia.org/wiki/Control_system), they will act as controller (ESP8266 running the sketch), the input sensor (DHT22) and the output actuator (RF transmitter together with RF socket).

 As the [HMI - Human Machine Interface](https://en.wikipedia.org/wiki/User_interface) we will use a web browser on a PC.

-## Let us Get it Work
+## Let's Get it Work

 To start with, open previously prepared [OnlineHumidifier-Control](../7-Control/OnlineHumidifier-Control/) sketch and save it as *OnlineHumidifier-Automate.ino*.
 Then copy the above code of [hysteresis controller](#the-hysteresis-controller) and add it to the sketch as a separate*Control.ino* file.